-I first got properly interested in photography when I was scouted as a model by Independent Talent back in 2004.
+I first became interested in photography when I was scouted as a model by Independent Talent back in 2004.

 Working with photographers like Mario Testino, David Simms and Patrick Demarchelier, I got to travel all over the world and appear in publications such as Vogue, Another Magazine and Dazed.
 These experiences gave me a rare insight into the way some of the world’s best photographers craft their beautiful images.
 I wanted to get behind the camera - not just stand in front of it.